jentery/508/index.md

 ## Week 5 | 1 February | Make It Metadata.

-When is text merely its description?
-What does metadata do beyond keeping texts found?
+When is text merely description?
+What does text about text do?
+What does metadata do beyond keeping things found?

 Workshop: On ASCII and plain text; also, composing with HTML5